quintype/developers/Readme.md

 ### Basic Concepts

 The [Stories, Cards and Elements](./stories-cards-and-elements.md) has an explanation of the basic building blocks of a Quintype story.
-(WIP)
+The [Stacks](./stacks.md) documentation explains the easiest way to group stories together for various widgets on the page.
+[Story Collections](./story-collections.md) can be used for more advanced grouping, and for building of logical entities such as Magazine Issues or Courses.

 ### API Documentation